stefanuebe/vaadin-fullcalendar/docs/main/migration.md

 But our experience showed, that the majority of our user base preferred the light dom variant, thus we decided to go this way.

+Also since we moved to a new major of the FC library, it might be, that css selectors have changed in their provided styles and thus your custom styles might not work out of the box.

 ## Folder structure and tags
 We changed the folder structure and tag names a bit to better represent the Vaadin nature of this addon and to prevent potential naming conflicts.
 Therefore the the files will now be placed inside a folder named